Beyond essential nutrients:

 Introducing recommendations for bioactives would be a step change in how we help the public to lead healthier lives.
 But before this can be done, a better picture of how they affect the overall health of large populations over time is needed.
 In the context of flavanols, this understanding may not be far off.

-The results of COSMOS, expected in late 2021, will enable a conversation about the potential to move towards a recommended daily intake for flavanols, as well as helping to underscore the role of bioactives more generally in human health.
+The results of COSMOS will enable a conversation about the potential to move towards a recommended daily intake for flavanols, as well as helping to underscore the role of bioactives more generally in human health.

 So, while there are not yet recommended target amounts of bioactives to aim for in our daily diets, we do know that eating a balanced diet that includes plenty of fresh fruits, vegetables and whole grains can help to increase the amount of bioactives we eat to stay healthy.
 Because good health is more than the absence of disease, and food is more than the sum of its nutrient parts.